Account-Based Marketing Guide: Strategies for Success

 • Specials: Offer value to your guests through account-specific discounts or specials.

-• Interactive Offerings: Host private webinars or build demos based on account.
+• Interactive Offerings: Host private webinars or build demos based on the account.

 Step 3: How Will You Measure the Effectiveness of Your ABM Strategy?